 Willington woodland and willows walk

-Built by Sir John Gostwick for the visit of Henry VII in around 1541, the Dovecote and Stable are all that now remains of the Manorial farm complex.
+Built by Sir John Gostwick for the visit of Henry VIII in around 1541, the Dovecote and Stable are all that now remains of the Manorial farm complex.

 More about the walk

 Starting at Willington Dovecote and Stable Car Park this 2.4 mile (3.7km) trail on accessible surfaced paths, explores the new Bedford River Valley Park.
 Planned in partnership with the Forest of Marston Vale Project, this walk is a great way to discover the exciting new developments in this riverside landscape.

 Willington Dovecote and Stable Car Park, grid ref: TL107499

 Starting from Willington Dovecote car park, turn right out of the car park onto Church End and head in a northerly direction passing the Willington stables on your left.